TypicalFork/mdBook/guide/src/continuous-integration.md

 ## Deploying Your Book to GitHub Pages

-Following these instructions will result in your book being published to GitHub pages after a successful CI run on your repository's `master` branch.
+Following these instructions will result in your book being published on GitHub pages after a successful CI run on your repository's `master` branch.

 First, create a new GitHub "Personal Access Token" with the "public_repo"